awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.managing.security.md

 ### IAM Instance Profile<a name="using-features.managing.security.profile"></a>

-An instance profile is an IAM role that is applied to instances launched in your Elastic Beanstalk environment\.
+An [instance profile](concepts-roles-instance.md) is an IAM role that is applied to instances launched in your Elastic Beanstalk environment\.
 Amazon EC2 instances assume the instance profile role to sign requests to AWS and access APIs, for example, to upload logs to Amazon S3\.

 The first time you create an environment in the Elastic Beanstalk console, Elastic Beanstalk prompts you to create an instance profile with a default set of permissions\.
 You can add permissions to this profile to provide your instances access to other AWS services\.
-For details, see \.
+For details, see [Managing Elastic Beanstalk Instance Profiles](iam-instanceprofile.md)\.

 ## Environment Security Configuration Namespaces<a name="using-features.managing.security.namespaces"></a>

-Elastic Beanstalk provides configuration options in the following namespaces to enable you to customize the security of your environment:
+Elastic Beanstalk provides [configuration options](command-options.md) in the following namespaces to enable you to customize the security of your environment:

-+ `aws:elasticbeanstalk:environment` – Configure the environment's service role using the `ServiceRole` option\.
++ [`aws:elasticbeanstalk:environment`](command-options-general.md#command-options-general-elasticbeanstalkenvironment) – Configure the environment's service role using the `ServiceRole` option\.

-+ `aws:autoscaling:launchconfiguration` – Configure permissions for the environment's Amazon EC2 instances using the `EC2KeyName` and `IamInstanceProfile` options\.
++ [`aws:autoscaling:launchconfiguration`](command-options-general.md#command-options-general-autoscalinglaunchconfiguration) – Configure permissions for the environment's Amazon EC2 instances using the `EC2KeyName` and `IamInstanceProfile` options\.

 The EB CLI and Elastic Beanstalk console apply recommended values for the preceding options\.
 You must remove these settings if you want to use configuration files to configure the same\.
-See  for details\.
+See [Recommended Values](command-options.md#configuration-options-recommendedvalues) for details\.